Copyright (c) 2025 Sigrun May,

 return data

-if isinstance(data, Mapping):
+if not isinstance(data, Mapping):

 d: dict[str, Any] = dict(data)